ryanmsartor/XU-Mini-M-MinUI-Single-Card-Setup-Mod/README.md

 The SYSTEM file in this zip will enable you to **run MinUI from a single SD card on the XU Mini M**, which cannot be done using the official Moss-magicmini release.
 Please note that the tradeoff for this single card setup is the loss of the ability to share one MinUI card across multiple different devices.

+## Changelog:

+v0.1.0 - Initial release
+v0.2.0 - Add back capability to use TF2 if present, so either 1-card OR 2-card setup can be used.

 ## Installation Instructions
 1. **Download** the latest official releases of **[MOSS](https://github.com/shauninman/Moss-magicmini/releases/latest) and [MinUI](https://github.com/shauninman/MinUI/releases/latest)** from Shaun's GitHub, as well as my modified **[System.zip](https://github.com/ryanmsartor/XU-Mini-M-MinUI-Single-Card-Setup-Mod/releases/download/v0.1.0/SYSTEM.zip)**.